tc3t/benchmarks/map/mapPerformanceComparison.md

 * The fastest time is achieved with vector-based map, which allows the use of push-sort-unique -technique, i.e. push everything to map, sort and remove duplicates.

+* For vector-based maps, reserve() has practically no effect on the results.

 ## 2. Example: Find performance with \<int, int\> maps